-I'm the Director of Content Strategy and Assessment at the University of Rochester.
-I started optimizing web and digital content back in 1996, primarily focusing on SEO and content strategy.
-In 2014, I read Epic Content Marketing and jumped right into the content marketing world.
-I've spent the last few years focused on data analytics and connecting it to content strategy and effective content marketing.
+I started optimizing web and digital content in 1996, primarily focusing on SEO and content strategy.
+In 2014, I read Epic Content Marketing by Joe Pulizzi and jumped right into the content marketing world.
+I've spent the last few years in data analytics and connecting it to content strategy and effective content marketing.
 I also do workshops and presentations all over the world on that.

 2. What's the most exciting and tiring part of that process itself?

-I think the most exciting thing is figuring out how to optimize existing content and make future content perform as effectively as possible, going into a new landscape or a new environment.
-It is also about working with new companies and brands and helping them figure out how to leverage their existing content to its maximum potential, while also aligning all of their content with their strategic initiatives with the help of data and analytics.
+The most exciting thing is figuring out how to optimize existing content and make future content perform as effectively as possible in a new landscape or environment.
+It is also about working with new companies and brands and helping them figure out how to leverage their existing content to its maximum potential while aligning all of their content with their strategic initiatives with the help of data and analytics.

 3. How would someone win the quality versus quantity debate?

-I think the key is to publish more quality content.
-You have to look at your data to figure out what content is performing and then publish more of that.
+The key is to publish more quality content.
+You have to look at your data to determine what content is performing and then publish more of that.
 You need to monitor what content is working the best for you in terms of views, conversion, opportunity and sales creation, and more.